nickserv/final/README.md

 A set of tools for writing JavaScript code once that runs on the command line, browser, and more.

+## Project Status
+Final is in early (pre-1.0) development.
+It is usable, but its API may change frequently until it reaches 1.0.
+Additionally, several core features (and runners) have not been implemented yet.

 ## Examples
 The examples below can be run in a Node.js script or shell.